 - Sing songs during mealtime with your child incorporating rhymes.
 Mealtime can be a great way to introduce rhyming with trying new foods.

 - Attend story time at your local library where they often sing or read rhyming songs.
 Not only will this be a good exposure to rhyme, but the social aspect of story times will improve your child’s social skills and awareness.
+Encouraging social development in kids is so important, and incorporating story time activities into their learning can make a huge difference.

 Get your Free Make Time for a Child’s Rhyme Printable (click link below)